 How can I pay my legal costs if I am not working or am having difficulties?

-Legal expenses cover is included in most home contents insurance policies so it is worth checking your policy to see if your insurance company will pay the expenses.
+Legal expenses cover is included in most home contents insurance policies for some civil disputes or employment matters, so it is worth checking your policy to see if your insurance company will pay the expenses.
 If you are unsure, we can assist you in finding out what cover you are entitled to.
-In some cases, particularly with regards to settlement agreements, your employer may allocate a sum of money for legal costs.
-We may also be able to offer you a no win no fee agreement once we have assessed your case.
+In some cases, particularly with regards to settlement agreements with an employer, your employer will usually allocate a sum of money for legal costs.

 Will you tell me if I haven’t got a case?

 We will be honest with you about your prospects, including if we feel that your position is not strong enough to bring a claim.
 However, the decision always rests with the client and whilst we can advise you against a claim, it is your choice as to whether or not you pursue it.

 Will my employer know that I have visited you and what can they do if they find out?